Crowgoth/vigenere/README.md

 **The assignment:**

 The goal is to write a program to encrypt and decrypt messages with the Vigenère cipher.
 There are certain points to keep in mind:
-- Since can only encrypt/ decrypt alphabetical characters with the Vigenère-array, the cleartext should be cleaned up fron any non-alphabetical characters.
+- Since you can only encrypt/ decrypt alphabetical characters with the Vigenère-array, the cleartext should be cleaned up from any non-alphabetical characters.
 Also, convert all the characters into uppcercase characters.
 - Since the keyword/ keyphrase to use during the encryption should be individual, the program should ask for the keyword/ keyphrase.
-For the encryption7 decryption process, teh key need to be as long as the message.
-So the key needs to be repeated, until it reaches the length of the message.
+For the encryption/ decryption process, the keyword need to be as long as the message.
+So the keyword maybe needs to be repeated, until it reaches the length of the message.

 Example: